LEADING OFF: Scherzer debuts for Dodgers, Ohtani pitches

 COVID-19 CONCERNS

-The Red Sox have put closer Matt Barnes on the COVID-19 injured list after showing symptoms.
-The right-hander was put into quarantine at the team’s hotel in Detroit and was awaiting test results.
+The Red Sox put closer Matt Barnes on the COVID-19 injured list after showing symptoms.
+The right-hander was put into quarantine at the team’s hotel in Detroit, but manager Alex Cora said after Tuesday's game against the Tigers that Barnes' test came back negative and he was expected back with the team.

 Barnes is 5-2 with 23 saves and a 2.30 ERA, but hasn’t pitched since July 28.